To Aggregate or Not? Learning with Separate Noisy Labels: Bias and Variance Analyses with Robust Treatments

-Intuitively, the learning of noisy labels could complement with more robust loss functions build upon the generic $\ell$ loss, i.e., backward correction (surrogate loss) \cite{natarajan2013learning,patrini2017making}, and peer loss functions \cite{liu2020peer}.
+Intuitively, the learning of noisy labels problem could benefit from more robust loss functions build upon the generic $\ell$ loss, i.e., backward correction (surrogate loss) \cite{natarajan2013learning,patrini2017making}, and peer loss functions \cite{liu2020peer}.
 We move on to explore the best way to learn with multiple copies of noisy labels, when combined with existing robust approaches.